4bic/mzalendo-wrangler/GH_Population_Stats/README.md

 The scraper collects data by classified regions.

-latest data scrapped on 28th Mar 2020. :time: ⛏
+latest data scrapped on 28th Mar 2020.  ⛏